So many positive things can come out of having a predictable and structured bedtime routine for your children.

 Try your best to keep calm and consistent.
 One of the most important elements to a bedtime routine is a calm parent.

-Emma has worked with tiny babies for 7 years, supporting mums as they transition to motherhood and beyond.
+Emma has worked with babies and their familes for for 9 years, supporting mums as they transition to motherhood and beyond.
 Emma is a Holistic Sleep Coach and works with families individually as well as running workshops in Bristol.